finanalyst/raku-pod-render/README.md

 *  has a GUI for converting one or more Pod6-containing files into MarkDown or HTML.

+*  allows for Raku code to be highlighted at HTML generation time.

 The Renderers, eg., Pod::To::HTML, will chose the templating engine depending on the templates provided.
 So far only Template::Mustache and the new RakuClosureTemplates are handled.

 # Extractor GUI